 There are LED indicators for each amplifier in the system as well as the +12 and +24 VDC power supply voltages.
-The LED indicators for the low, mid, and low gain amplifiers are located on the individual plug-in module.
-These are tri-color LED's with green representing NORMAL operation, orange representing a WARNING condition, and red indicating a FAULT.
+The LED indicators for the low, mid, low-gain, and 1/2-gain amplifiers are located on the individual plug-in module.
+These are tricolor LED's with green representing NORMAL operation, orange representing a WARNING condition, and red indicating a FAULT.
 A warning condition occurs when the current draw of the amplifier exceeds nominal by +/- 20%.
 Fault conditions occur when the current draw exceeds +/- 30% or the amplifiers operating temperature exceeds 80° Celsius.
 The LED for the attenuator card is green only and indicates DC power applied to the card.